Family Resource Library

 - Student Health Insurance Plan (SHIP) – Health insurance for domestic students, international students, and international scholars at UW-Madison

-- University Health Services (UHS) Gynecology – Services including contraception, pregnancy counseling/referrals, and abortion follow-up
+- University Health Services (UHS) Gynecology – Provides a spectrum of gynecology services

 - BadgerCare Plus – State healthcare program that provides health coverage for low-income Wisconsin residents